keithnoguchi/arch-on-air/README.md

     link/ether 38:c9:86:04:85:78 brd ff:ff:ff:ff:ff:ff
 ```

-and then, run *dhcp* on top of it:
+and then, run *DHCP* on top of it:

 ```
 root@archiso ~ # systemctl start dhcpcd@ens9